stefanimitova/first_projects/README.md

    <br><br>
 2. Two guessing games: <br>
     a.
-The computes computes a number that you have to guess <br>
+The computer computes a number that you have to guess <br>
     b.
 The computer has to guess your computed number